Clinical Pharmacology for Tradjenta

 Clinical Studies

-TRADJENTA has been studied as monotherapy and in combination with metformin, glimepiride, pioglitazone, and insulin.
+TRADJENTA has been studied as monotherapy and in combination with metformin, sulfonylurea, pioglitazone, and insulin.
+TRADJENTA has also been studied in patients with type 2 diabetes mellitus and severe chronic renal impairment.

-In patients with type 2 diabetes, treatment with TRADJENTA produced clinically significant improvements in hemoglobin A1c (A1C), fasting plasma glucose (FPG), and 2-hour post-prandial glucose (PPG) compared with placebo.
+In patients with type 2 diabetes mellitus, treatment with TRADJENTA produced clinically significant improvements in hemoglobin A1c (A1C), fasting plasma glucose (FPG), and 2-hour post-prandial glucose (PPG) compared with placebo.

 Monotherapy

-Treatment with TRADJENTA 5 mg daily provided statistically significant improvements in A1C, FPG, and 2-hour PPG compared with placebo (Table 4).
-In the 18week study, 12% of patients receiving TRADJENTA 5 mg and 18% who received placebo required rescue therapy.
-In the 24-week study, 10.2% of patients receiving TRADJENTA 5 mg and 20.9% of patients receiving placebo required rescue therapy.
+Treatment with TRADJENTA 5 mg daily provided statistically significant improvements in A1C, FPG, and 2-hour PPG compared with placebo (Table 5).
+In the 18- week trial, 12% of patients receiving TRADJENTA 5 mg and 18% who received placebo required rescue therapy.
+In the 24-week trial, 10.2% of patients receiving TRADJENTA 5 mg and 20.9% of patients receiving placebo required rescue therapy.
 The improvement in A1C compared with placebo was not affected by gender, age, race, prior antihyperglycemic therapy, baseline BMI, or a standard index of insulin resistance (HOMA-IR).
-As is typical for trials of agents to treat type 2 diabetes, the mean reduction in A1C with TRADJENTA appears to be related to the degree of A1C elevation at baseline.
-In these 18-and 24-week studies, the changes from baseline in A1C were -0.4% and -0.4%, respectively, for those given TRADJENTA, and 0.1% and 0.3%, respectively, for those given placebo.
+As is typical for trials of agents to treat type 2 diabetes mellitus, the mean reduction in A1C with TRADJENTA appears to be related to the degree of A1C elevation at baseline.
+In these 18- and 24-week studies, the changes from baseline in A1C were -0.4% and -0.4%, respectively, for those given TRADJENTA, and 0.1% and 0.3%, respectively, for those given placebo.
 Change from baseline in body weight did not differ significantly between the groups.

-Table 4 Glycemic Parameters in Placebo-Controlled Monotherapy Studies of TRADJENTA*
+Table 5: Glycemic Parameters in Placebo-Controlled Monotherapy Trials of TRADJENTA*

 |